camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 ### 2. UI

-LVGL owns the display and touch UI. `ScreenManager` provides the persistent top-level tab layout; screens should only consume public service APIs, never read hardware or files directly.
+On `meter-viewe`, LVGL owns the display and touch UI. `ScreenManager` provides the persistent top-level tab layout; screens should only consume public service APIs, never read hardware or files directly.